 Field Value – The data entered into a data element

-Florida Acute Care Trauma Registry Manual Data Dictionary 2015 Edition (AFTDS) - A manual that is developed by the Department to act as a subset of the FTDS and NTDS.
-This manual identifies the requirements of the AFTDS.
+Florida Acute Care Trauma (FACT) Registry Manual - A manual that is developed by the Department to act as a subset of the FTDS and NTDS for use by non-trauma center hospitals.
 This manual is incorporated into Florida Administrative Rule by reference.

 Florida Trauma Registry Manual, Data Dictionary 2016 Edition (“FTDS”) – A manual that is developed by the Department to act as a supplement to the NTDS.
 This manual identifies the requirements of the FTDS and state specific administrative components not covered by the NTDS.
 This manual is incorporated into Florida Administrative Rule by reference.